 The alignment of the crystalline structure in polymeric materials so as to produce a highly uniform structure.
 Can be accomplished by cold drawing or stretching during fabrication.

-Mark on a molding or casting where halves of mould met in closing.
+Mark on a molding or casting, where the halves of its mold met during the manufacturing process.

 To soften a material and make it plastic or moldable, either by means of a plasticizer or the application of heat.